 Religion often leads to atrocities

 Some of the most violent crimes in human history have been motivated by religious fanaticism.
 From the Crusades and the Holy Inquisition to the September 11th attacks, religion can often fuel violence, war, and massacres.
 Indeed, psychological studies show that people are more likely to justify acts of violence and aggression when they are provided with a religious justification.

 Religion is the opium of the people

-Religion privileges blind faith and obedience over reason and critical thinking.
-This promotes ignorance or denialism on scientific issues and hinders scientific progress.
-By promising rewards in another life, religion distracts people from the problems they face in the life they are actually living.
-That makes it a dangerous tool in the hands of religious and political elites, who use it to maintain their privileged status or to convince others to sacrifice their lives by drinking Kool-Aid, as it happened in 1978 in Guyana, when 900 members of Jim Jones’s People’s Temple committed mass suicide by drinking cyanide-laced juice.
-While millions of believers live in poverty, and some even agree to wear suicide vests, religious leaders tend to enjoy a worry-free life of wealth and luxury.
+Some people think that religion privileges blind faith and obedience over reason and critical thinking.
+This line of thinking can promote ignorance or denialism on scientific issues and can hinder scientific progress.
+By promising rewards in another life, religion can also distract people from the problems they face in the life they are actually living.
+That makes religion a dangerous tool in the hands of certain religious and political elites, who may use it to maintain their privileged status or to convince others to sacrifice their lives.
+Remember what happened in in 1978 in Guyana, when 900 members of Jim Jones’s People’s Temple committed mass suicide by drinking cyanide-laced juice?
+In such extreme cases, while millions of believers live in poverty, and some even agree to wear suicide vests, religious leaders tend to enjoy a worry-free life of wealth and luxury.

-Bottom line: Religion has been with us since the dawn of humanity.
+The Bottom Line: Religion has been with us since the dawn of humanity.
 Deeply linked to identity, morality, and many of the things that matter to us the most, it is a powerful motivator of human behavior, for better or for worse.
-It can bring out the best and worse in people, unite and divide them like nothing else.
+Do you think religion brings out the best or worst in people?
+Does it unite or divide society?